h3rald/h3rald/contents/conver.md

 #### Dependency Management

-Assuming that two projects "A" and "B" both follow Convergent Versioning, if "B" depends on "A", then "B" MUST be compatible exactly with a specific version of "A", unless "A" is in _consolidated_ or _bedrock_ stage, in which case "B" MAY be compatible with any version of "A" with a score of 801 or higher (and therefore at least in _consolidated_ stage).
+Assuming that two projects "A" and "B" both follow Convergent Versioning, if "B" depends on "A", then "B" MUST be compatible exactly with one or more specific versions of "A", unless "A" is in _consolidated_ or _bedrock_ stage, in which case "B" MAY be compatible with a specific version of "A" and all subsequent versions of it, since the project cannot break compatibility once it enters _consolidated_ stage.

 #### Alternative Decimal Format